vmware/vic-product/docs/user_doc/vic_vsphere_admin/container_networks.md

 `--container-network` `--cn`

-You use the `--container-network` option to specify a port group or logical switch for the container network, and a descriptive name for the network for use by Docker.
+You use the `vic-machine create --container-network` option to specify an existing port group or logical switch for the container network, and a descriptive name for the network for use by Docker.

 <pre>--container-network <i>port_group_or_logical_switch_name</i>:<i>descriptive_name</i></pre>